 Z/ZZ/ZZ Insurance co-share payment for govt. fees (980) 2,419 Credit

 The ledger indicates that the company still expects to pay out another $2,419 related to this incident.
 However the spreadsheet will indicate $3,399 is still owed (the $980 discrepancy).
 Over the next several months, more payments are made and they are debited to the accrued expenses account so that after six months a grand total of $23,207 was paid including the $980 for the unexpected co-share.
 The ledger’s balance is a debit value of $427.
 Remember, liabilities will have a credit balance, debit balances in liabilities are reported with parenthesis on the balance sheet.

 Prior to year-end, the law firm closes the case as all waivers are signed and issues a refund of $723 for the balance of the retainer.
 Furthermore, all follow-ups with the various parties are complete.
-So there will be no more activity related to this accident.
+There will be no more activity related to this accident.
 The accountant books the refund by debiting cash for $723 and credits accrued expenses – unusual items for the same.
 The new balance in this ledger is a credit of $296.
 This means that the total cost of the accident was $22,484 as no other items remain outstanding.
 The spreadsheet should confirm the final total cost if continuously updated.